stxss/CS50X/README.md

 Telegram has inline buttons, which I make use of.
 When a user sends a valid message (voice, audio or image) this keyboard is prompted, where the user chooses what to do next.

-For the transcription options, it's pretty straightforward
+For the transcription options, it's pretty straightforward but for the join and trim options it's a bit trickier.

+This is where the helpers come to play.

+Here, I make use of FFMPEG a complete, cross-platform solution to record, convert and stream audio and video.
+This is a go-to library for media manipulation.
+Many people even build their own screen/media recording software and programs out of FFMPEG's source code and build.